 In the heart of the village Saint-Cyr sur–Mer at Place Portalis is a golden replica of the Statue of Liberty and one of a handful of original models signed by Bartholdi himself.
 A wealthy landowner (Anatole Ducros) offered the Statue to the town to commemorate the first public water supply.
 The exciting thing about this reproduction is it’s covered in a fine layer of gold.

 31- Saint-Étienne: Statue of Liberty

-The replica of the statue of liberty in Saint-Martin-de-Nigelles is on private property and is visible from the road at the intersection of Chemin aux Boeufs and Chemin du bois d’Olivier.
-Sometimes you can see a polish and American flag hanging from the two flagpoles behind the statue.
+The replica of the Statue of Liberty in Saint-Martin-de-Nigelles is on private property.
+It is visible from the road at the intersection of Chemin aux Boeufs and Chemin du bois d’Olivier.
+Sometimes you can see a polish and American

-In Soulac-sur-Mer, the bronze replica of the statue of liberty that stands along the Atlantic ocean is staring out towards Ellis Island.
-The city purchased the bronze replica back in 1980 from Arthus-Bertrand, a famous maker of medals and decoration who worked with Bartholdi on occasion.
-The exact origins of why the statue was in his possession are unknown.
-One theory is that it is one of the statues the Nazi’s tried to melt but somehow was salvaged and ended up in the hands of Arthus-Bertrand.
+In Soulac-sur-Mer, the bronze replica of the Statue of Liberty that stands along the Atlantic ocean is staring out towards Ellis Island.
+The city purchased the bronze replica back in 1980 from Arthus-Bertrand, a famous maker of medals and decoration who worked with Bartholdi occasionally.
+The exact origins of why the Statue was in his possession are unknown.
+One theory is that it is one of the statues the Nazis tried to melt but somehow was salvaged and ended up in the hands of Arthus-Bertrand.

 In front of the Europe Hôtel is another blue replica of the Statue of Liberty.
 It’s clearly made for marketing purposes.